survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 ## Webpack Optimization Plugins

-Webpack includes a collection of optimization related plugins, some of which we'll cover in greater detail in this book.
+Webpack includes a collection of optimization related plugins, some of which we'll cover in detail in this book.
 In addition there are some outside the core.
 I've listed the most important ones below:

 * [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack.
 This can potentially save processing time on the server.
 * `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
 Some of them might break code unless you are careful.